4 Keys to What Interior Designers Need to Know About Working with 3D Artists?

 The interior designers specified the barstools, items for the benchtops, custom pantry door handles, island bench design and the light pendants.
 We created custom models of the vase and cups for the island bench and brought in library 3D models for the plants and the pot for the kitchen bench beyond.

 We were also provided with a layout of the items, as below.
-This level of detail is certainly not necessary, but very welcome to clarify layout.
+This level of detail is certainly not necessary, but very welcome to clarify the layout.

 This is an ideal scenario where we will then work closely with the interior designers on achieving the exact look they are after for the image.